DeVinci-FabLab/.github/profile/README.md

-# Welcome to the DeVinci Fablab GitHub organization
+# Welcome to the DeVinci Fablab GitHub organization!

 https://github.com/user-attachments/assets/da203ed9-2023-4175-a98b-29c8a930383f

 ## 🇬🇧 Who we are

-We are a French non-profit organization and part of the FabLab Foundation from MIT, adhering to its principles.
+We are a French non-profit and part of the FabLab Foundation from MIT, adhering to its principles.
 We are a community of makers, engineers, and enthusiasts dedicated to innovation and creativity.
 Our organization is a hub for collaborative projects, sharing knowledge, and fostering skills in various fields such as electronics, programming, design, and fabrication.

 We praise open-source principles and encourage contributions from anyone interested in learning, teaching, or collaborating on projects.
 Whether you're a beginner or an expert, there's a place for you here.